 There’s by no means a uninteresting day diving in Southern Queensland!

 Turtles, rays, sharks, nudibranchs, and extra, “Southern Queensland will get each warm-water and cold-water species,” says Adam.
-With 1,500 totally different sorts of fish and 350 varieties of coral, it provides a few of the world’s most diverse diving.
+With 1,500 totally different sorts of fish and 350 forms of coral, it presents a few of the world’s most diverse diving.
 As a bonus, the reefs are near the shore making it simply accessible.
 You'll be able to wreck dive, night time dive, and prime all of it off, typically seen migrating by way of the world are giant marine mammals like orcas and humpback whales!

-Just lately, throughout one among Adam’s freediving retreats, he had a go to from a pleasant Tiger shark who, in Adam’s phrases, “got here to see what all of the fuss was about!”.
+Lately, throughout one among Adam’s freediving retreats, he had a go to from a pleasant Tiger shark who, in Adam’s phrases, “got here to see what all of the fuss was about!”.
 Woah.

 Have you ever booked your flight but, or we could hold going?

-Go to Adam’s really helpful spots
+Go to Adam’s advisable spots

 With deep wrecks and shallow coral reefs, you’ll discover numerous dive websites to fit your degree.
 There's really one thing for everybody!
 Listed here are Adam’s favourites for entry-level freedivers, and the extra superior amongst us: